 Your recurring patterns are more accurate than your stated values.
 The thing you keep returning to, even after you have decided not to, tells you something real about what you actually value or fear.
 Not what you say you value.
 What you live.
 The gap between those two things is where the real self-knowledge work happens.

 The gap between your answer and your current life is roughly the size of the performance you are putting on for other people.
 Some of that gap is reasonable.
-Some of it is a cage you built yourself and forgot you have the key to.
+Some of it is a cage you built yourself, often built from a label you absorbed early, and forgot you have the key to.
 The things you would do differently are not necessarily things you should do.
 But they are things worth knowing about yourself.

 You know the answer before you finish reading the question.
 The thing you just thought of is the thing.
 The avoidance is not protecting you from the difficulty of dealing with it.
 It is moving the difficulty into the background, where it runs quietly and costs you more over time than facing it directly would have.